HackSoc/csbot/README.markdown

 - push it to your fork
 - send a pull request to upstream.

+## Testing ##

+Unit testing is done with [Trial](http://twistedmatrix.com/documents/current/core/howto/trial.html), Twisted's extension of Python's unittest module.
+If structured correctly, tests should be runnable with `trial csbot`.

 ## Further Reading ##
 Please read the [Procedures page](https://github.com/csyork/csbot/wiki/Procedure) for more information.
 The wiki will be updated more often than this Read Me file and so should be taken as the first point of reference.